-It does not need to be a dream – together, we can make it a reality!
+It does not need to be a dream.

 Angelika Jarosławska Sapieha as humanitarian and anti-landmine activist support an anti-landmine campaign and together with the UN Peacekeepers NGOs will provide necessary measures on collections of funds and providing of medical support for rehabilitation of kids – victims of conflicts on the international level.
 Princess Angelika continues her international activity under the flag of SPIA Humanitarian Support and Development as cooperation part of SPIA East Europe & Asia and SPIA Humanitarian Development under the umbrella of UN Global Protection Cluster Program for UN Mine Ban Treaty.